lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 **Contents**

 - General Info
-    - system dynamics
+    - System Dynamics
-    - controller
+    - The Controller
 - Installition
     - Prerequisits
-    - Install & build
+    - Install & Build
-- citros interagtion
+- CITROS interagtion
-    - Configuring the project
+    - Configuring The Project
+- Run The  Example
+    - The Scenario
-- Run the  example
+    - Run A Test Simulation Localy With CITROS
-    - The canerio
+    - Run A Test Simulation In The Web With CITROS
-    - Run a test simulation localy with citros
-    - Run a test simulation in the web with citros

 # General Info  🌐

 This is a ROS 2 simulation of soft landing of an object.
-In the ROS system we have two nodes: the first represents the `dynamics` and the second one is the `controller`.
+In the ROS 2 system we have two nodes: the first represents the `dynamics` and the second one is the `controller`.

 ![jpg](img/soft_landing_control.jpg "soft landing")

-## **System dynamics**  🏁
+## **System Dynamics**  🏁
 The system's equation of motion is the kinematic equation of a free body fall.
-for more information see [Soft Landing](https://github.com/citros-garden/soft_landing)
+for more information see [Soft Landing](https://github.com/CITROS-garden/soft_landing)
-## **The controller**  🎮
+## **The Controller**  🎮
 The controller is based on this paper:

 *S. Gutman, "Rendezvous and Soft Landing in Closed Form via LQ Optimization," 2019 27th Mediterranean Conference on Control and Automation (MED), Akko, Israel, 2019, pp. 536-540, doi: 10.1109/MED.2019.8798572.*

-for more information about the controller look here

 # Installition  🛫